 So all things considered, there are a ton of variables at play when choosing an ad size.

-At the very least we can conclusively say that the size you do choose will be important.
+At the very least we can conclusively say that the size you do choose will be important for ad performance.

-It can affect where you place your ad, how often users view it, and even whether or not it will show on the mobile Display Network.
+It can affect where you place your ad, how often users view it, and even whether or not it’ll show on the Mobile Display Network.

-To find the top performing Google banner ad sizes, we need to look no further than Google’s own report.
+To find the top-performing ad sizes, we need to look no further than Google’s own report.

 According to their research, there are five primary ad sizes to consider when you’re building out a campaign for the Display Network.

-If you have to keep a limited approach, it’s recommended to at least create for these five image sizes:
+If you have to keep a limited approach, it’s recommended to at least create graphics for these five Google ads sizes:

-As you can see, these banner images aren’t necessarily all in one place.
+As you can see, these banner images won’t necessarily all work in one place or for one campaign.

 In this section, we’ll take a closer look at each and see where they shine as well as try to highlight a few examples found in the wild.